eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 The Person Identification Data (PID) Rulebook contains requirements specific to the PID within the EUDI Wallet ecosystem.

-The PID Rule Book contains the following main topics:
+The PID Rulebook contains the following main topics:

 1. The PID attribute schema: This describes the structure, the type, the entity identifiers, and the logical organisation of the mandatory and optional